Finney Farm

 People often ask us why we don't sell our seed.
 We produce seed to help increase food access, build food sovereignty, preserve biodiversity, and we believe that access to healthy food is a human right.
 Because of this, we feel that turning even a portion of our program into a capitalist endeavor is incongruent with our mission.

 Note: Special thanks to Dr. Melodi Wynne, a member of the Spokane tribe who deepened our understanding around the concept of food sovereignty.
 One of our members had a brief but hugely impactful conversation about the concept of food sovereignty.
-She shared an experience in which she approached tribal elders and provided them with a definition of food sovereignty (Food Sovereignty is the right of peoples to healthy and culturally appropriate food...) to learn about the concept from the perspective of the Spokane tribe.
+She shared an experience in which she approached her tribal elders and provided them with a definition of food sovereignty (Food Sovereignty is the right of peoples to healthy and culturally appropriate food...) to learn more about the concept from the perspective of the Spokane tribe.
 The elders explained that they had no word for the concept of "right" in their language and the closest translation would be "responsibility."
 In substituting that term, the entire concept of food sovereignty shifts.
-The idea that we have the responsibility rather than right to healthy and culturally appropriate food is the foundational concept in our seed distro work and we are grateful to Dr. Wynne for sharing this language to help describe this concept.
+The idea that we have the responsibility rather than right to healthy and culturally appropriate food aligns with a foundational concept in our seed distro work and we are grateful to Dr. Wynne for sharing this language to help describe this concept.

 The group of people who started the seed distro in 2005 were low income and mostly did not have what many would consider basic amenities or an adequate amount of resources.
 Although we were often struggling to pay bills or keep a 20+ year old car running, we recognized that we possessed a level of privilege in our ability to live on ecologically rich land with able bodies and a skill set that allowed us to grow and produce food that was higher quality than we could afford to purchase.
-We felt that it was our responsibility to help others access food because we recognized our fortune even when living in financial poverty.
-We were and are grateful for the opportunity share in the responsibilty for healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and the responsibility to define our own food and agriculture systems.
+We felt that it was our responsibility to help others access food because we recognized our fortune even when experiencing financial poverty.
+We were and are grateful for the opportunity share in the responsibility for healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and the responsibility to define our own food and agriculture systems.

-1/28/24 Country Living Expo, Stanwood
+1/27/25 Country Living Expo, Stanwood

-May 19-21 Barter Faire, Tonasket WA
+May 16-18 Barter Faire, Tonasket WA

 We take requests for events!